Q: How many applications were received last year and how large is the current class?

 Q: What are the advantages of the Tulane MFIN being designated as a CFA Program Partner?

-A: Tulane's status as Program Partner provides several benefits for our students.
+A: Tulane's status as a Program Partner provides several benefits for our students.
 First, we offer several awards each year to help students defer part of the cost of taking the CFA Level I exam.
-Second, a workshop is given each year on the Ethics portion of the CFA Body of Knowledge using materials provided directly from CFA Institute.
+Second, a workshop is given each year on the Ethics portion of the CFA Body of Knowledge using materials provided directly from the CFA Institute.
 Third, Tulane MFIN students have access to a free online practice test to help them prepare for the Level I exam.
 Lastly, CFA provides data feeds to a variety of financial market news and analysis for our students to review during their studies at Tulane.

 Q: May I defer my admission to the following year?

 A: The Freeman School does not defer admission decisions; however, we keep all application materials on file for two years.
-If you have previously applied to program, please contact the Office of Graduate Admissions for information on reactivating your application.
+If you have previously applied to the program, please contact the Office of Graduate Admissions for information on reactivating your application.

 Q: Do you offer conditional admission to the programs?